guettli/programming-guidelines/README.md

 The "update" part is the most difficult one.

 Sometimes CRD helps: Do not implement the update operation.
 Use delete+create.
-But be sure to use transactions to avoid data loss:
+But be sure to use transactions to avoid data loss, if your data stroage supports this:
 "BEGIN; DELETE ...; INSERT ...; COMMIT;"

 Translating to SQL terms: